-Durham, N.C. — Bullets struck two children inside a house when someone opened fire along a Durham street Sunday afternoon, police said.
-Neighbors said they saw three masked people drive up in a car and begin shooting at houses in the neighborhood.
+Bullets struck two children inside a house when someone opened fire at a man along a Durham street Sunday afternoon, police said.
+Neighbors said the shooting appeared to be a drive-by.

 "I went to pick up my baby and my baby was in a puddle of blood," Hagans said.
 "I just started panicking."